02 March 2026

 A person must be an employee1 in order to be entitled to the minimum wage (MW).

-The Government also agreed to the Minimum Wage Board's recommendation that 85% of the MW should be paid to a person on a recognised training programme that does not exceed three months.
+In 2025, the Government agreed to the Minimum Wage Board's recommendation that 85% of the MW should be paid to persons on certain training programmes that do not exceed three months.

 But where is the law that implements the recommendation?
-Such a law is not mentioned in the Minimum Wage (National and Sectoral Minimum Wage) Order 2025 (SI 2025/55).
-Is the law mentioned in an amendment to the Minimum Wage Act 2017 or any other labour law?
+Such a law is not mentioned in any Minimum Wage Order (MWO).
+Is the law mentioned in an amendment to the Minimum Wage Act 2017 (MWA) or any other labour law?

 Please note that it is unlawful to pay 85% of the MW to an employee1 - if there is no legal basis for doing so.